1996 Summer Olympics opening ceremony

 The opening ceremony of the 1996 Summer Olympics took place in the evening on Friday, July 19 at the Centennial Olympic Stadium, Atlanta, United States.
+It was the first time in the modern Olympics history to open on Friday instead of Saturday in previous years.
 As mandated by the Olympic Charter, the proceedings combined the formal and ceremonial opening of this international sporting event, including welcoming speeches, hoisting of the flags and the parade of athletes, with an artistic spectacle to showcase the host nation's culture and history.
 The Games were officially opened by President of the United States of America Bill Clinton.

 The Olympic cauldron was lit by former gold medalist and boxing champion Muhammad Ali.
 The ceremony featured film composer John Williams, French Canadian singer Celine Dion and American singer Gladys Knight.
 The ceremony attendance was 85,600.

 The ceremony was produced and directed by Don Mischer.
-It was watched by an estimated 3.6 billion viewers worldwide, being the most watched TV event until 2022, when it was dethroned by the state funeral of Queen Elizabeth II.
+It was watched by an estimated 3.6 billion viewers worldwide.